 UCU Hertfordshire Home

-2. The VC’s refusal to reverse the hugely unpopular 50% parking charge rise
+2. Management’s refusal to reverse the hugely unpopular 50% parking charge rise

-3. The VC’s refusal to make a hardship payment this year, unlike last year’s payment of £100-£300 depending on grade
+3. Management’s refusal to make a hardship payment this year, unlike last year’s payment of £100-£300 depending on grade

-4. The VC’s refusal to pay Outer London Weighting (though the Royal Veterinary College in Hatfield pays it to the tune of £4,065 a year); and
+4. Their refusal to pay Outer London Weighting (though the Royal Veterinary College in Hatfield pays it to the tune of £4,065 a year); and

 5. The VC’s refusal to disclose his salary until next year’s financial report while calling this “full transparency.”